Home / Blog / Mental Health App

 • mHealth

-This technology allows using applications on smartphones, laptops, and tablets for TeleHealth.
-These apps allow patients to set medication and appointment reminders, track health measurements, and share information with clinicians.
-Mobile devices allow patients to schedule appointments and communicate with providers via video conference and text messaging.
+This technology enables the use of applications on smartphones, laptops, and tablets for TeleHealth purposes.
+These apps enable patients to set medication and appointment reminders, track health measurements, and share information with clinicians.
+Mobile devices also allow patients to schedule appointments and communicate with healthcare providers through video conferences and text messaging.

 • Video conferencing and high-resolution cameras

-Nowadays, clinicians utilize video conferencing technology to provide care not only for city dwellers, but also for inmates, patients located in rural locations, and military personnel.
+Nowadays, clinicians use video conferencing technology to provide care not only for city dwellers, but also for inmates, patients located in rural locations, and military personnel.

 • Remote patient monitoring (RPM)

-RPM involves the reporting, collection, transmission, and evaluation of patient health data via electronic devices such as mobile devices, wearables, smartphone apps, and internet-enabled computers.
+Remote Patient Monitoring (RPM) involves the reporting, collection, transmission, and evaluation of patient health data using electronic devices such as mobile devices, wearables, smartphone apps, and internet-enabled computers.

 • Store and forward

-This technology refers to the capture, storage, and transmittal of patient health data for asynchronous healthcare delivery.
-MRIs, CAT Scans, X-rays, photos, videos, and text-based patient information are gathered and sent to specialists to evaluate patients and assist in their treatment.
+This technology refers to the capture, storage, and transmission of patient health data for asynchronous healthcare delivery.
+It involves gathering MRIs, CAT scans, X-rays, photos, videos, and text-based patient information, which are then sent to specialists for evaluation and to assist in their treatment.

-If you want to get your medical practice to a new digital level, we offer a HIPAA-compliant ready-made telemedicine solution.
-One-time payment and you get your own TeleHealth app under your brand, available for web and iOS.
-Check out the key features of the white-label telehealth solution available to purchase right now.
-On-demand customization is also available to tailor the solution to your business needs.
+If you want to take your medical practice to a new digital level, we have a ready-made white-label telemedicine solution that is HIPAA-compliant.
+With a one-time payment, you can have your own TeleHealth app under your brand, accessible through web and iOS.
+Take a look at the key features of our white-label telehealth solution, which is available for purchase right now.
+We also offer on-demand customization to tailor the solution to your specific business needs.

 Thrilled by the perspectives of the mental health apps market?
 Ready to face the challenges of its tight competition and win your share?